 detailed reference to the Trumps of the Tarot is in the form of a sermon.
 This

-sermon, given by a Franciscan friar in Italy sometime between 1450 and
+sermon, given by a Franciscan friar in Italy

 The rebirth of